 The Americans with Disabilities Act - Overview

-The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability in employment, state and local government, public accommodations, commercial facilities, transportation, and telecommunications.
+The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability in:

 ADA Title I: Employment

 It also bars asking questions about an applicant's disability.
 Title I requires that employers make a reasonable accommodation to the known physical or mental limitations of otherwise qualified individuals with disabilities unless it results in undue hardship.
-People must file Title I complaints with the U. S. Equal Employment Opportunity Commission (EEOC) within 180 days of the date of discrimination, or 300 days if the charge is filed with a designated state or local fair employment practice agency.
-Individuals may file a lawsuit in federal court only after they receive a "right-to-sue" letter from the EEOC.
-Charges of employment discrimination on the basis of disability may be filed at any EEOC field office.
+People must file Title I complaints with the U. S. Equal Employment Opportunity Commission (EEOC) within 180 days of the date of discrimination or 300 days if they file the charge with a designated state or local fair employment practice agency.
+They may file a lawsuit in federal court only after they receive a "right-to-sue" letter from the EEOC.
+They may file charges of employment discrimination on the basis of disability at any EEOC field office.

 ADA Title II: State and Local Government Activities

-Title II requires state and local governments, regardless of the entity's size or receipt of federal funding, to provide an equal opportunity to the disabled to benefit from all of their programs, services, and activities (e.g. public education, recreation, health care, social services).
+Title II of the ADA requires state and local governments, regardless of the entity's size or receipt of federal financial assistance, to provide an equal opportunity to people with disabilities to use all their programs, services, and activities (e.g. public education, recreation, health care, social services).
 Title II requires that public entities:

-State and local governments must follow architectural standards in the new construction, must relocate programs or provide access in inaccessible older buildings, and must communicate effectively with people with various disabilities.
-They are required to make reasonable necessary modifications, unless they can demonstrate that doing so would fundamentally alter the nature of the service, program, or activity, or would result in undue financial and administrative burden.
+They must make reasonable necessary modifications unless they can prove that doing so would alter the nature of the service, program, or activity or would result in undue financial and administrative burden.

 You can file complaints with the U.S. Department of Justice within 180 days of the date of discrimination.
-The Department may bring a lawsuit where it has investigated a matter and has been unable to resolve violations.
-Title II may also be enforced through private lawsuits in federal court.
-It is not necessary to file a complaint with the Department of Justice (DOJ) or any other federal agency, or to receive a "right-to-sue" letter, before going to court.
+The department may bring a lawsuit when it has investigated a matter and cannot resolve violations.
+Title II may also be enforceable through private lawsuits in federal court.
+It is unnecessary to file a complaint with the Department of Justice (DOJ) or any other federal agency or to receive a "right-to-sue" letter before going to court.
 The Department of Health and Human Services also enforces Title II.
 HHS focuses on access to programs that get federal funding.

 ADA Title II: Public Transportation

-Questions and complaints about public transportation should be directed to:
+Direct questions and complaints about public transportation should go to: